What do you do with your collection of karate belts?

 Easily mount eight belts with the included elastic straps.
 There is also a bar across the top where you can hang medals.

-The kit comes with everything you need to hang it on the wall.
+The kit comes with everything you need to hang on the wall.

 2. RenKata Personalized Belt Display

-This one is marketed as a Taekwondo martial arts belt display rack, but it can be used for any martial arts belts.
+This one is marketed as a Taekwondo belt display rack, but it can be used for any martial arts belt.
 Two sizes are offered — one that can hold 8 belts and one that can hold 10.